Estimated reading time: 5 minutes

 A proactive church is prepared for the unexpected and anticipates unforeseen events.

 They do a good job of emergency planning.
-This preparation helps the church proactively respond to emergencies rather than being caught off guard by a sudden crisis.
+This preparation helps the church respond proactively to emergencies rather than being caught off guard by sudden crises.

-For instance, if your church is in an area that is prone to hurricanes, an emergency plan would provide the necessary steps to take should the church experience a natural disaster.
+For instance, if your church is in an area prone to hurricanes, an emergency plan would outline the steps to take should the church experience a natural disaster.

 10. Responsible